ziyoung/better-wilcom-docs/wilcom-docs/Chenille/chenille_digitizing/Convert_lockstitch_to_chenille.md

 ## To convert lockstitch to chenille...

-1Open a new design using the Chenille template and select a machine format to suit.
+1. Open a new design using the Chenille template and select a machine format to suit.

-2Select the complex fill or other closed object.
+2. Select the complex fill or other closed object.

-3Select a chenille stitch type – usually Moss.
+3. Select a chenille stitch type – usually Moss.

-4Select a chenille fill pattern – Square, Double Square or Island Coil.
+4. Select a chenille fill pattern – Square, Double Square or Island Coil.
 Once you have selected a pattern, the Compound Chenille icon becomes active.

-5Click the icon.
+5. Click the icon.
 Offset borders and a chenille fill are generated according to current settings.

 ![CompoundChenilleObjects.png](assets/CompoundChenilleObjects.png)